-If you are not able to get regular, good quality sleep, either in the long or short term, your ability to think, speak and concentrate will be reduced.
-You can be irritable and have slower reactions, and your memory and judgement will be affected.
+Without good sleep, either in the long or short term, our ability to think, speak and concentrate will be reduced.
+We quickly become irritable.
+We have slower reactions, and our memory and judgement will be affected.

 Sleep problems are generally under-reported, under-diagnosed and under-treated.
 Keeping a sleep diary for the week before you see your doctor can help diagnose some of the problems.

-Your psychological health relates closely to your physical health.
+Our psychological health relates closely to our physical health.
 Getting a referral for support for depression, including treatment if appropriate, might help with sleep problems.